natcap/invest.users-guide/source/coastal_blue_carbon.rst

 carbon storage and accumulation rates (e.g., Fourqurean et al. 2012 & Silfeet et al. 2011).

- * We assume all meaningful storage and accumulation occurs in the biomass and soil pools.
+ * We assume all meaningful storage, accumulation and emission in case of impact occurs in the biomass and soil pools.
  * We ignore increases in stock and accumulation with growth and aging of habitats.
- * We assume that carbon is stored and accumulated linearly through time between scenarios.
+ * We assume that carbon is stored and accumulated linearly through time between transitions.
  * We assume that, after a disturbance event occurs, the disturbed carbon is emitted over time at an exponential decay rate.
  * We assume that some human activities that may degrade coastal ecosystems do